Bahrain-SEB-15/react-hoot-front-end/build-the-hoot-details-component/README.md

 In this lesson, we’ll implement the following user story:

-- AAU, clicking on a hoot in the 'List' page should navigate me to a 'Details' page where I can view information about a single hoot post along with its associated comments.
+- As a User, clicking on a hoot in the 'List' page should navigate me to a 'Details' page where I can view information about a single hoot post along with its associated comments.

 Our 'Details' page will be represented by `src/components/HootDetails/HootDetails.jsx`.
 This component will be responsible for rendering the details of a single hoot, including its associated comments.
 This component will be displayed whenever a user clicks on a hoot from the 'List' page.